sdss/clu/docs/sphinx/getting-started.rst

     actor = Actor.from_config('~/config_files/actor.yaml')

 The parameter passed to `~.Actor.from_config` must be a YAML file with the configuration.
 If the configuration file has a section called ``actor``, that subsection will be used.
 Alternatively, a dictionary with the configuration already parsed can be passed to `~.Actor.from_config`.
-The parameter names in the configuration files must be the same as those of the arguments and keyword arguments used to instantiate `.Actor`.
+The parameter names in the configuration files must be the same as those of the arguments and keyword arguments used to instantiate `.AMQPActor`.
 The following is an example of a valid configuration file

     .. code-block:: yaml